Codeuctivity/PdfToPdfA1b/README.md

 # PdfToPdfA1b
-PdfToPdfA1b is a .net standard assembly cappable to add PdfA-1b metadata to an existing Pdf.
+PdfToPdfA1b is a .net standard assembly capable to add PdfA-1b metadata to an existing Pdf.

 ```csharp
 public void AddsPdfAMetadata()